 Yes, it’s really easy at the start, but you can start to get put off when the amounts get higher.

 Instead, look to start at day 365, and work backwards to day one so the challenge gets easier as you go.

 If you are really not getting anywhere with the 1p saving challenge you can still save.

 Having the money laying around the house in a savings jar can prove too much of a temptation to spend it.
 Instead, find a way to save money more securely.
 Buy a sealed tin that you’d actually have to crack open, rather than saving the money in an open bowl.

 Is you could get the money into a bank account on a weekly or monthly basis, you’d be certain that the cash couldn’t be spent so easily.
 Plus if it’s in the bank, you’ll start earning a little bit of interest on it – even if it’s only going to be peanuts!

-Why not try automating your savings with this nifty app (you can get a legit £10 for free too!)?
+Why not try automating your savings with this nifty app?
 You won’t even notice that you’re saving money and you don’t miss it.

 Instead of getting cash out of your bank, transfer money straight from your current account into a savings account.
 Naomi is transferring £12.50 each week in this way instead of doing the challenge.
 She will still have £650 at the end of the savings year but without having to count out pennies.

 Have you started the 1p saving challenge yet?